-OLD HICKORY COMMUNITY DEVELOPMENT DISTRICT CITY OF ST. CLOUD, FLORIDA RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2022
+OLD HICKORY COMMUNITY DEVELOPMENT DISTRICT CITY OF ST. CLOUD, FLORIDA

+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024

-Net change in fund balances - total governmental funds \$ 129,777 Amounts reported for governmental activities in the statement of activities are different because: Repayment of long-term liabilities are reported as expenditures in the governmental fund statements, but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-151,751 Amortization of Bond premiums is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
-4,224 The statement of activities reports noncash contributions as revenues, but these revenues are not reported in the governmental fund financial statements.
-9,580,279 Conveyances of infrastructure improvements to other governments of previously capitalized capital assets is recorded as an expense in the statement of activities.
-(7,248,167) Depreciation on capital assets is not recognized in the governmental fund financial statements, however, these amounts are recognized as expenses in the government-wide statement of activities.
-(216,999) The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the governmental fund financial statements.
-1,029 Change in net position of governmental activities \$ 2,401,894
+Net change in fund balances - total governmental funds \$ 110,421 Amounts reported for governmental activities in the statement of activities are different because: Repayment of long-term liabilities are reported as expenditures in the governmental fund statements, but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
+165,929 Amortization of Bond premiums is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
+4,224 Depreciation on capital assets is not recognized in the governmental fund financial statements, however, these amounts are recognized as expenses in the government-wide statement of activities.
+(361,384) The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the governmental fund financial statements.
+948 Change in net position of governmental activities \$ (79,862)